 Everything you need to know about drum notes and drum score, collected in a handy drum notation guide

 On your journey to becoming a better drummer, learning how to read and write drum sheet music is incredibly important.
-In fact, clearly understanding the drumming musical language is a superpower.
+In fact, clearly understanding this language of drumming is a superpower.